 To shift the consciousness of our world to be more inclusive, equitable, and accepting of diversity, NAMLE works to bring together and represent all voices to advance media literacy and to make a lasting, systemic impact on our nation’s educational landscape.
 Media literacy education requires critical analysis of media messages in relation to race, ethnicity, class, gender, and cultural identities, as well as to other crucial issues in society.
 Media literacy educators help learners understand the power dynamics in the creation, consumption, and dissemination of media – and how, historically, these dynamics have been used to both perpetuate and challenge racial, social, economic, and political injustices that continue today.
 Addressing systemic racism and social inequity, both in how we run this organization as well as how we advance media literacy, is intrinsic to our commitment to be true change agents for a better, more just world.

-NAMLE seeks to convene a coalition of diverse stakeholders and to provide opportunities to build on areas of consensus and create a space for meaningful dialogue.
+NAMLE seeks to convene a coalition of diverse constituents and to provide opportunities to build on areas of consensus and create a space for meaningful dialogue.

-NAMLE operates from a belief that all those involved in media literacy education have expertise and resources to offer media literacy educators.
-NAMLE’s challenge is to create a structure that facilitates work on shared goals in a context where no single voice dominates and the integrity or the organization is upheld.
+NAMLE operates from a belief that all those involved in media literacy education have expertise and resources to offer the field.
+NAMLE is committed to creating a leadership structure that facilitates work on shared goals in a context where no single voice dominates and the integrity of the organization is upheld.

 CONFLICT OF INTEREST / DISCLOSURE

-Given the nature of NAMLE’s work and the fact that much of the board is, and will continue to be drawn from leaders in the field of media literacy, pre-existing relations with potential partners are inevitable.
+Given the nature of NAMLE’s work and the fact that much of the board is, and will continue to be drawn from leaders in media literacy and related fields, pre-existing relations with potential partners are inevitable.
 Therefore, NAMLE requires that all board members sign a conflict of interest policy statement annually requiring disclosure of any conflict of interest before board discussions or voting on related topics.
 A conflict of interest exists when:

-Candidates for NAMLE board positions are encouraged to disclose any potential or actual conflicts of interest, including listing employers or other significant sources of income or professional affiliations which could have a direct bearing on their stance on NAMLE policy, programs, or practice
+2. Because NAMLE Board Members ultimately represent the organization and those it serves, candidates for NAMLE Board positions will be encouraged to disclose any potential or actual conflicts of interest, including listing employers or other significant sources of income or professional affiliations which could have direct bearing on their stance on NAMLE policy, programs, or practice.